kallisto-finance/kallisto-docs/docs/src/guide/scheduler.md

 ### Target pool

-Yield chasing is achieved by finding the target pool with the **highest base APY** from a selection of candidate pools.
+Yield chasing is achieved by finding the target pool with the **highest APY** from a selection of candidate pools.
 These candidate pools are a selection of Curve pools.

 :::details Curve Pools vs. Crypto Pools